Which of the following is the correct nuclear symbol for the isot... | Study Prep in Pearson+

 1

-Identify the element potassium (K) on the periodic table to find its atomic number $Z$.
-Potassium has an atomic number of 19, meaning it has 19 protons.
+Identify the element silicon (Si) which has an atomic number $Z = 14$, meaning every silicon atom has 14 protons.

-Recognize that the mass number $A$ is given as 40, which represents the sum of protons and neutrons in the nucleus.
+Note that the mass number $A$ is given as 29, which means the isotope has a total of 29 protons and neutrons combined.

+Check each option to see if the atomic number matches silicon's atomic number (14) and if the mass number matches 29.

+Select the nuclear symbol where the mass number is 29 and the atomic number is 14, which correctly represents the isotope of silicon with mass number 29.

 Watch next